ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 !!! note "URL Scheme"
     `<ldap>://<server-dns>:<port>/<target-entry-dn>?<username-attribute>?<scope>?<filter>`

 **protocol:** `ldap` or `ldaps` for secure connections.
-SystemLink does not support STARTTL, which allows connections over non-TLS and then initiate a TLS handshake.
+SystemLink does not support STARTTLS, which allows connections over non-TLS and then initiate a TLS handshake.

 **server-dns:** The LDAP server SystemLink is connecting to.